 Kousei Arima is just an ordinary boy who loves music.
 However, his childhood memories remain the most tragic event throughout his life when his mother passed away, the only person who forcefully let him continue his music career.
 As he grows up, he would avoid his soul to enter the music world until he meets this blonde beautiful girl in the name of Kaori.
 Contrary to his belief, Kousei gradually learns to trust his ability to play the piano with the help of Kaori.
 The two become much closer towards their chosen path in their journey.

 What I mostly admire in the series is the existence of Kaori whom I consider as one of the best life lessons.
-She proves that everyday is always a bright day like how cherry blossoms spread their colors in spring season.
+She proves that everyday is always a bright day like how cherry blossoms spread their brightest colors in spring season.
 Simply, don’t live life with regrets.
 I really admire how she keeps on working her best through her music to touch the heart of everyone around her especially Kousei.
-It sounds cliche how she portrays life, but you must admit, to those who have watched the series, she stimulated your lacrimal gland and you didn’t prepare any tissue around you.
+It sounds cliched how she portrays life, but you must admit, to those who have watched the series, she stimulated your lacrimal gland, and you didn’t prepare any tissue around you.

 Incorporated with great articulation, the music entity of the series gives a high factor towards the success of the overall feel of the show.
-The notable classic pieces of what the characters would best offer through their best symphony truly captivates the ears while it draws the audience into the world where happiness and sadness coexist.
+The notable classical pieces of what the characters would best offer through their best symphony truly captivates the ears while it draws the audience into a world where happiness and sadness coexist.
 Everything emotional is all packed in just a single performance.
 The medley of Kousei’s piano and Kaori’s violin is perfectly and smoothly done like watching an actual orchestra.
 It is simply realistic and impressive.